Donaim/miseq-workflow-pres/slides.md

   - Used for both research and clinical work.

 <!--
+For my final slide, I want to highlight two key strengths of the MiSeq workflow.

-The MiSeq workflow is flexible and robust.
-MiCall handles multiple virus types - HIV, HCV, we even sequences SARS-CoV-2 during the pandemic.
-It serves both clinical workflows like V3 tropism testing and research workflows like proviral intactness analysis.
+The software part is flexible and robust.
+MiCall handles multiple virus types - HIV, HCV, and even SARS-CoV-2.
+The same system serves both clinical workflows like V3 tropism testing and research workflows like proviral intactness analysis.

-From engineering perspective, the system is built for maintainability.
-MiCall is very pleasant to work with, add new features, and fix bugs.
+From engineering perspective, MiCall is built for maintainability.
+It is very pleasant to work with, add new features, and fix bugs.
 It uses all most up to date software libraries as well as modern practices like containerization.
 -->

 ---